Large deviations in the many-body localization transition: The case of the random-field XXZ chain: The method

 where $f_a(\beta, N)$ is the finite-size annealed free-energy density given in~\autoeqref{eq:annealed-free-energy}.
 With this modification one obtains two equivalent quantities for the entire temperature range in the thermodynamic limit:

 At finite $N$, $f_q(\beta, N)$ and $\tilde{f}_a(\beta, N)$ are complementary, and allow us to assess the role that finite size effects play in the problem at hand.
-The former describes the behavior of typical samples at the chosen value of $N$; while the latter provides a more accurate estimation at large $N$~\cite{biroli_large-deviation_2024}.
+The former describes the behavior of typical samples at the chosen value of $N$; while the latter provides a more accurate estimation of the transition point at large $N$~\cite{biroli_large-deviation_2024}.